sgmurphy/wordpress-plugins/wpdiscuz/readme.txt

 = Comments - wpDiscuz v7.6.18 - 24.04.2024 =

 * Fixed: Timout error on dashboard statistics page when comments count are too many

-= Comments - wpDiscuz v7.6.17 - 03.04.2024 =

-* Fixed: An issue on post meta update
-* Fixed: An issue with tinymce - Failed to initialize plugin: wpDiscuz ReferenceError: wpdObject is not defined

-= Comments - wpDiscuz v7.6.16 - 27.03.2024 =

-* Fixed: Issue in the unsubscribe template HTML
-* Fixed: Vulnerability in uploaded files
-* Added: Support of inline commenting in ACF rich editor

-= Comments - wpDiscuz v7.6.15 - 03.02.2024 =

-* Added: Inline Comment integration to Elementor rich editor
-* Added: wpDiscuz comments in Elementor builder
-* Added: [wpdiscuz_comments] shortcode

-= Comments - wpDiscuz v7.6.14 - 07.01.2024 =

-* Added: Comment author URL validation for the comments that weren't added by wpDiscuz
-* Fixed: Post authors URLs on comment author label
-* Fixed: Automatically adding wpDiscuz as a default comment form/system on block themes
-* Fixed: Ensure text remains visible during webfont load
-* Fixed: An issue with notifications with the type of "all my comments"

-= Comments - wpDiscuz v7.6.13 - 16.11.2023 =

-* Fixed: Undefined array keys on PHP8
-* Fixed: vulnerable to Cross Site Scripting (XSS)

-= Comments - wpDiscuz v7.6.12 - 31.10.2023 =

-* Fixed: Readable Unicode URLs
-* Fixed: XSS Vulnerability on file upload
-* Fixed: Vulnerable endpoint
-* Fixed: Links are not crawlable (Google Pagespeed)

-= Comments - wpDiscuz v7.6.11 - 19.10.2023 =

-* Updated: Subscriptions/Follows confirmation and cancellation emails logic
-* Fixed: Comment to trashed post (Vulnerability)
-* Fixed: Issue with the Default Avatar Source option
-* Fixed: Security issue (Variables and options must be escaped when echo'd)
-* Fixed: Conflict with "Sign In with LinkedIn using OpenID Connect"
-* Fixed: Conflict with BuddyPress mentioning